-Media item buttons: Mostly these are paired - Locked/Not locked, Muted/Not muted, Per take FX/No FX, Automation envelopes/No active envelopes, Notes/No notes.
+Mostly these are paired - Locked/Not locked, Muted/Not muted, Per take FX/No FX, Automation envelopes/No active envelopes, Notes/No notes.

-There are also buttons for Item Properties, Item properties only if resampled media, Pooled MIDI, Grouped items and Item volume knob.
+There are also buttons for Item

+Properties, Item properties only if

+resampled media, Item properties if

+phase is inverted, Pooled MIDI,

+Grouped items, Item volume knob.